 Description

-DESCRIPTION: the lamp post consists of a tapering ‘Brompton’ column with acanthus leaves at the base and top and topped with an extension shaft and a Windsor lantern.
-The lantern is square shaped, with tapered and curved glazing panels with metal glazing bars, topped with a decorative circular ogee finial to the tent.
-One of the panels is an enamelled reflector blanked off to reflect light forward.
-The square base of the column has an oval plaque number 8030 on one side.
-Inside there is a six-mantle inverted burner with a Horstmann 14 day clockwork time controller and a steel reflector.
-The lantern is mounted on a four-legged frog attached to the collar of the column.
+It is made of cast iron with a glazed lantern constructed from iron, spun copper, and enamelled steel.
+The lamp post has a tapering Brompton column adorned with acanthus leaves at both the base and top, and it is topped with an extension shaft and a Windsor lantern.
+The lantern is square-shaped, featuring tapered and curved glazing panels with metal glazing bars, and is finished with a decorative circular ogee finial on the tent.
+One of the lantern panels is an enamelled reflector that has been blanked off to direct light forward.
+The square base of the column displays an oval plaque numbered 8030 on one side.
+Inside the lamp, there is a six-mantle inverted burner equipped with a Horstmann 14-day clockwork time controller and a steel reflector.
+The lantern is mounted on a four-legged frog that is attached to the collar of the column.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.